TheNotary/arduino-maze_game/README.md

 Use the LCD plate buttons to navigate the green pixel through the maze of yellow pixels.
 Watch out for red pixels, cause they like to fight!

+## Dependencies

+For an Uno, you'll need:

+  * Adafruit-RGB-LCD-Shield-Library
+  * Adafruit-GFX-Library
+  * Adafruit-LED-Backpack-Library

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/maze_game/fork )